 Time Limitation for Completion of Program

-The four-year program of studies leading to the degree of Doctor of Dental Surgery (DDS) must be completed in no more than five consecutive full years (sixty months) from the date of initial registration in the Faculty of Dentistry.
-A student who fails to complete the program in five years must withdraw from the School of Dentistry.
+The two-year program of studies leading to the degree of Doctor of Dental Surgery (DDS) must be completed in no more than three consecutive years (thirty-six months) from date of the initial registration.
+A student who fails to complete the program in three years must withdraw from the School.

-In the event that students fail to complete satisfactorily his/her course of study within the stipulated period of five years, it would be under only extenuating circumstances that readmission would be granted and this only after an application for readmission had been approved by the Director of Dentistry.
+In the event that the student fails to complete their course of study satisfactorily within the stipulated period of three years, it would be only under extenuating circumstances that readmission would be granted and this only after an application for readmission had been approved by the Director of Dentistry.

-To complete a year's work and be permitted to register in the succeeding year of the dental program, a student must:
+To complete a yearís work and be permitted to register in the succeeding year of the DDS ITD dental program, a student must:

-a) Satisfactorily complete the prescribed assignments for both credit and non-credit courses;
+- satisfactorily complete the prescribed assignments for both credit and non-credit courses, and

-b) Obtain at least a Pass level (60%) of performance in each credit course.
+- obtain at least a Pass level of performance (60%) in each credit course

-Notes:A student who obtains an average at the Honors level (80%) in a year's work is considered to have passed that year with Honors.
+Notes:A student who obtains an average at the Honors level (80%) in a yearís work is considered to have passed that year with Honors.

 Eligibility for Awards

-Students in the Faculty of Dentistry are required to achieve a passing grade without benefit of supplemental examination(s) in all courses of the academic year, to be eligible for Professional Awards (excluding Scholarships and Bursaries) in that year.
+Students in Dentistry are required to achieve a passing grade without benefit of supplemental examinations(s) in all courses of the academic year, to be eligible for Professional Awards (excluding Scholarships and Bursaries) in that year.

-A student may be given permission by the Director of Dentistry to progress or continue in the dental program with conditions as noted below:
+A student may be given permission by the Dentistry Council to progress or continue in the DDS ITD Program with conditions as noted below:

-A third or fourth year student who fails the written component of a course, may be granted a supplemental examination in that component, provided his/her overall average in the written components of all courses taken that year is at least 65%.
+A first year (ITD1) or second year (ITD2) student who fails the written component of a course may be granted a supplemental examination in that component provided that the studentís overall average in the written components of all courses taken that year is at least 65%.

-If, by the end of the academic year, a student in third or fourth year has not completed all clinical cases, requirements and other assignments prescribed in a clinical component of a course, but has an overall passing grade in those activities that have been done, the Clinical Division may recommend that a grade of 'Incomplete' be given.
+If, by the end of the academic year, a student in the first or second year of the program has not completed all clinical cases, requirements, and other assignments prescribed in a clinical component of a course, but has an overall passing grade in those activities that have been done, the Clinical Division may recommend that a grade of ďIncompleteĒ be given.
 The recommendation will include:

-No supplemental examinations will be permitted in the clinical component of third or fourth year courses 5320 and 5420.
-If, by the end of the academic year, a student in third or fourth year has a failing grade in a clinical discipline within 5320/5420, that student shall be given a grade of "Fail" in 5320/5420.
+No supplemental examinations will be permitted in the clinical components of second or third year courses, 5320 and 5420.
+If, by the end of the academic year, a student in first or second year has a failing grade in a clinical discipline within 5320/5420, that student shall be given a grade of ďFailĒ in 5320/5420.

-- The name of the Division who will evaluate the student's work;
+- the name of the Division that will evaluate the studentís work;

-- The date by which the final grade will be forwarded to the Registrar's Office;
+- the date by which the final grade will be forwarded to the Registrarís Office.

 A student shall be considered to have failed the year if the student attains:

-A student who fails to complete the program in five years will be required to withdraw from the dental program and will not normally be readmitted.
-Readmission to the dental program following withdrawal for unsatisfactory standing is subject to the following conditions:
+A student who fails to complete the program in three years will be required to withdraw from the DDS ITD Program and will not normally be readmitted.
+Readmission to the DDS ITD Program following withdrawal for unsatisfactory academic standing is subject to the following conditions:

-- A student may be permitted to repeat that year.
-Permission to repeat first year is seldom given and then only under extenuating circumstances.
-Permission to repeat one of the subsequent years is normally given but is subject to a vacancy being available in the year to be repeated.
+- A student may be permitted to repeat that year, subject to a vacancy being available in the year to be repeated.

 - Applications for readmission must be submitted in writing to the Director of Dentistry on or before August 15 of the year in which readmission is being sought.

-- A student who is granted permission to repeat a year is required to repeat all courses of the failed year that have a clinical component, regardless of the achievement level.
-All prescribed work must be completed satisfactorily or the student will be required to withdraw from the Faculty of Dentistry.
+- A student who is granted permission to repeat a year is required to repeat all courses of that year, regardless of the achievement level.
+All prescribed work must be completed satisfactorily or the student will be required to withdraw from Dentistry.
 Supplemental examination privileges are not normally extended to students repeating a year.

-At the end of each academic year, a report will be mailed by the Office of the Registrarís Office to each student showing the numerical (percentage) grade achieved in each course.
+At the end of each academic year, a report will available from the Registrarís Office to each student indicating the numerical (percentage) grade achieved in each course.
 The key to grades is:

 |59 and below||F||Fail|